-I certify that this nomination paper was delivered to me by of I.D.
-Number/Passport No at at day of
+I certify that this nomination paper was delivered to me by

+of I.D.
+Number/Passport

+No at a.m./p.m. on the

+day of Year at

+(venue).

-Signature of the Clerk(Official Stamp)
+Signature of the Clerk

+(Official Stamp)

+(Official Stamp)

 Clerk of the National Assembly.

 Notes:

-\A nomination paper must be delivered duly completed by the candidate to the Clerk of the National Assembly at the venue
+A nomination paper must be delivered duly completed by the candidate to the Clerk of the National Assembly at the venue designated by the Clerk at least forty-eight (48) hours before the time appointed for the House to meet to elect a Speaker.

-TENTH SCHEDULE BIODATA FORM
+TENTH SCHEDULE